-If you’re intrigued by artificial intelligence, the application of robotics and creating machines that can ‘see’, then this MSc is for you.
+If you’re intrigued by artificial intelligence (AI), the application of robotics and creating machines that can ‘see’, then our MSc is for you.

 What you will study

-Our MSc in Computer Vision, Robotics and Machine Learning will provide you with in-depth training and hands-on learning experiences.
+Our MSc will provide you with in-depth training and hands-on learning experiences.
 It’s well-suited to anyone interested in a career in research-oriented institutions or pioneering technology companies that specialise in deep and machine learning, robotics and automation, and image and video analysis.

 Facilities, equipment and support

-A number of modules on our course are supported by laboratory classes where you’ll gain hands-on experience in artificial intelligence programming and develop practical skills in the design of robotic devices.
+Several modules on our course are supported by laboratory classes.
+Here, you’ll gain hands-on experience in artificial intelligence programming and develop practical skills in the design of robotic devices.

-We provide computing support with any specialised software required during the course, for example MATLAB.
-The Faculty’s student common room is also covered by the University’s open-access wireless network, which makes it a popular location for individual and group work using laptops and mobile devices.
+We’ll provide you with computing support for any specialised software (e.g. MATLAB) required during the course.
+The faculty’s student common room is also covered by the University’s open-access wireless network, which makes it a popular location for individual and group work using laptops and mobile devices.

-Specialist experimental and research facilities, for computationally demanding projects or those requiring specialist equipment, are provided by Surrey’s Centre for Vision, Speech and Signal Processing.
+Specialist experimental and research facilities, for computationally demanding projects or those requiring specialist equipment, are provided by our Centre for Vision, Speech and Signal Processing.